Unsupervised Cross-lingual Adaptation for Sequence Tagging and Beyond: Conclusions

 \section{Conclusions}

 In this paper, we re-examine the effectiveness of the existing cross-lingual adaptation approaches for multilingual pre-trained language model (mPTLMs) on sequence tagging tasks.
 We show how to perform label projection for enabling the translation-based approaches in sequence tagging task, and develop a \textbf{\textit{span-to-span}} mapping strategy to handle the potential change of word order and alignment missing issue.
 Moreover, we propose Multilingual Warm-Start (\textsc{Mtl-Ws}) adaptation to further enhance the cross-lingual transfer.
-Specifically, we tailor-make a warm-up mechanism to quickly update the cross-lingual model with the gradients accumulated from the multilingual pseudo-labeled data and then perform adaptation based on the refined parameters.
+Specifically, we tailor-make a warmup mechanism to distill the knowledge from the translated training sets and inject the obtained knowledge into the cross-lingual model.
+As the multilingual warmup is able to compensate the deficiency of not exploiting the translated data, \textbf{Zero-Shot} approach is then applied to preserve the ``\textit{onece for all}'' property while not increasing the training cost.
 Through the comprehensive experiments over nine languages from three sequence tagging tasks, we demonstrate that the proposed \textsc{Mtl-Ws} works well across different languages without any task-specific design for the downstream model.
 We also demonstrate that the superiority of our approach to other adaptation approaches is generally consistent across different mPTLMs.